hashicorp/vagrant/website/source/docs/vagrant-cloud/boxes/create.html.md

 There are __three ways to create and upload Vagrant Boxes to Vagrant Cloud__.
 All three options are outlined below.

-We recommend using Packer, as is it is fully repeatable and keeps a strong history of changes within Vagrant Cloud.
+We recommend using Packer, as it is fully repeatable and keeps a strong history of changes within Vagrant Cloud.
 However, for some situations, including legacy workflows, the Web UI or API will work well.